cubee-cb/2m0rrow-p8/README.md

 - 2m0rrow_map_copy.p8 - A debug output cart used to store the path the player took through the stage, to assist placing wall jump markers and platforms.
 - 2m0rrow-music.p8 - Contains the prototype music for the game.
 Further adjustments and arrangements were made in the main cartridge.

-Uses pd_rotate() from TheRoboZ for rotated sprites. https://www.lexaloffle.com/bbs/?tid=38548
+Uses pd_rotate() (renamed as rotspr()) from TheRoboZ for rotated sprites. https://www.lexaloffle.com/bbs/?tid=38548
+And includes FReDs27's approximate distance function, which is unused.